 In Issue Type, select a Jira issue type from the list of types in the Jira project you selected.

-In Jira Fields, you can select specific fields within a Jira issue.
-For more information, see Jira Custom Fields.
+In Jira fields, you can select specific fields within a Jira issue.
+For more information, go to Jira custom fields.

 Harness supports only Jira fields of type